-٠ The developer in consultation with the appointed contractor/s will look to employ a percentage of the labour required for the con struction phase from local area in order to maximize opportunities for members from the local HD communities.
+The Garden Route Gateway Plaza (Pty) Ltd in consultation with the appointed contractor/s should seek to ensure that a percentage of the labour required for the construction phase is sourced from local area in order to maximize opportunities for members from the local HD communities.
+Ensure specialist reports and input are available to the public and can be referenced/reviewed for future developments in the surrounding area.
+The developer in consultation with the appointed contractor/s will look to employ a percentage of the labour required for the construction phase from local area in order to maximize opportunities for members from the local HD communities.

 Performance Indicator The majority of the construction team is from the local community, with preference given to historically disadvantaged individuals.
 Skills transfer from experienced to less experienced workers is actively encouraged on site.

+9.6.
 Objective 6: Visual Impact Management.

-9.6.
+7.8.
+Objective 8: visual impact management.
 Impact Management Objective: To prevent the site from presenting an unnecessary visual impact to the surrounding public.
-Potontial impact(s) to avoid Temporary loss of the sense of place.
+Potential impact(s) to avoid Temporary loss of the sense of place.
 Complaints from surrounding landowners/users.
-Impact Management Outcome The site does not present a significant visual impact and the sense of of place is not significantly im pacted upon, during the construction period.
-IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period General: Contractor Construction phase Consult with the ECO wher materials. n determining the appropriate site for the site camp, and storage of • The site camp must be kep t neat and tidy and free of litter at all times.
+The site does not present a significant visual impact and the sense of of place is not significantly impacted upon, during the Impact Management Outcome construction period.
+IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period General: Contractor Construction phase Consult with the ECO wher n determining the appropriate site for the site camp, and storage of materials.
+The site camp must be kept neat and tidy and free of litter at all times.
 Waste must be managed according to this EMPr and the mitigation measures listed above in terms of waste management.
-Good housekeeping practices on site must be maintained to ensure the site is kept neat and tidy. • The site camp, storage facilities, stockpiles, waste bins, and any other temporary structures on site should be located in such a way that they will present as little visual impact to surrounding residents and road users, as possible. • Work on site must be wel I-planned and well-managed so that work proceeds quickly and efficiently, thus minimizing t ne disturbance time.
-The site camp, working are as, storage facilities, stockpiles, waste bins, elevated tanks and any other temporary structures on site should be located in such a way that they will present as little visual impact to surrounding g residents and road users as possible.
-The site camp may require visual screening via shade cloth or other suitable material.
-Construction vehicles must enter and leave the site during working hours.
-Special attention should be given to the screening of highly reflective material.
+Good housekeeping practices on site must be maintained to ensure the site is kept neat The site camp, storage facilities, stockpiles, waste bins, and any other temporary structures on site should be located in such a way that they will present as little visual impact to surrounding residents and road users, as possible.
+1 Work on site must be well-planned and well-managed so that work proceeds quickly and efficiently, thus minimizing t he disturbance time.

+- The site camp, working areas, storage facilities, stockpiles, waste bins, elevated tanks and any other temporary structures on site should be located in such a way that they will present as little visual impact to surrounding residents and road users as possible. - The site camp may require visual screening via shade cloth or other suitable material. - Construction vehicles must enter and leave the site during working hours. - Special attention should be given to the screening of highly reflective material.